 Why do I have to worry about my pet’s teeth?

 Dental disease is one of the most common problems that we see in both dogs and cats.
 The majority of our pets will have some degree of dental disease by 3 years of age.
 Untreated, dental disease can cause chronic inflammation and pain and will become progressively worse as your pet ages.
 It can lead to dental abscesses and ongoing infections, which can cause damage to organs such as the heart and kidneys.
+Even with significant dental pain, most dogs and cats do not show any symptoms and will continue to eat and behave normally.

 Why does my pet have to go under anesthetic to have their teeth cleaned?